 3. Rudolph Otto : Religion is that which grows out of, and gives expression to, experience of the holy in its various aspects."

 The Indian Constitution guarantees various fundamental rights to the citizens.
 One of the fundamental rights guaranteed by the constitution also includes right to freedom of religion.
-India is a secular nation and therefore every citizen residing within the territory of India has the right to follow the religion they believe in .
+India is a secular nation and therefore every citizen residing within the territory of India has the right to follow the religion he believes in .
 This right basically entitles every Indian citizen and gives him the liberty to preach practice and propagate the religion of his choice .
-This right gives leisure to every citizen to sermonize about his religion , gives him the opportunity to spread it among everyone without any fear of governmental vengeance and also gives him the assurance to practise it an amicable manner within the jurisdiction of the country.
+This right gives leisure to to sermonize about his religion , gives him the opportunity to spread it among everyone without any fear of governmental vengeance and also gives him the assurance to practise it in an amicable manner within the jurisdiction of the country.

 India is absolutely neutral, unbiased and impartial when it comes to exercising ones religious beliefs.
 The Constitution ensures that no citizen is deprived of this right to profess the religion of his choice peacefully within the Indian territory.
 The Constitution has high regard and gives utmost importance to the concept of Secularism.
 Secularism has great significance and also enjoys dignified recognition in the eyes of law.
 The 42nd ammendment of the constitution inserted the word ‘ secular’ in the preamble.

-In Sarla Mudgal V. Union Of India, the questions which had come up for consideration of the Supreme Court , where four petitions were filed under Art 32 of the Constitution Of India were:
+In Sarla Mudgal V. Union of India, the questions which had come up for consideration of the Supreme Court , where four petitions were filed under Art 32 of the Constitution Of India were:

 1. Whether a Hindu husband who has been married under the provisions of the Hindu Marriage Act, by embracing Islam is in a position to solemnise a second marriage?